ajwilsonvt/carbon-footprint/README.md

 # Carbon Footprint

 My submission for the 2016 HackDuke Hackathon.
+[Link to video demo on YouTube.](https://youtu.be/Lxwq22KHuVY)

 ## Inspiration